AlternativeSoap/SoapsQuest/Objectives.md

   amount: 20
 ```

 The `target` is what comes out of the furnace (the product, not the raw material).
+Use `ANY` to count any smelted item.

 ### craft